ret42/RE-Thing/README.md

   - For download a wasm file, edit the extension in the url like if it's `index.html` put it as `index.wasm`.
   - [Cetus](https://github.com/Qwokka/Cetus) - Browser extension for hacking WebAssembly games a la Cheat Engine
   - [wasm-cheatengine](https://github.com/vakzz/wasm-cheat-engine) - A chrome extension that vakzz while playing pwnadventure, to allow for basic searching and freezing of values.

+- ## Wireshark
+  - [Wireshark](https://www.wireshark.org/) - See what applications send and receive.
+Network Sniffer.

 - ## x64dbg
   - [x64-x32dbg](https://x64dbg.com/#start) - An open-source x64/x32 debugger for windows.